AriFordsham/GHCWiki/building/porting.md

 You may need to work around problems that occur due to differences between the host and target platforms.
+You may also need to use `make -k` in order to ignore unimportant build failures in the RTS.

 ```wiki
 <H>$ rm -f list mkfiles boot.tar.gz